quailjs/quail/docs/tests/tableLayoutHasNoSummary.rst

 .. php:class:: tableLayoutHasNoSummary

-<p>If a table contains no data, and is used simply for layout, then it should not have a "summary" attribute
+If a table contains no data, and is used simply for layout, then it should not have a "summary" attribute